Silicon Valley (TV series): Other reactions

 Businessman Elon Musk, after viewing the first episode of the show, said: "I really feel like Mike Judge has never been to Burning Man, which is Silicon Valley [...]
 If you haven't been, you just don't get it.
 You could take the craziest L.A. party and multiply it by a thousand, and it doesn't even get close to what's in Silicon Valley.
 The show didn't have any of that."
 In response to Musk's comments, actor T.J.
-Miller, who plays Erlich on the show, pointed out that "if the billionaire power players don't get the joke, it's because they're not comfortable being satirized...
-I'm sorry, but you could tell everything was true.
+Miller, who plays Erlich on the show, pointed out that "if the billionaire power players don't get the joke, it's because they're not comfortable being satirized...I'm sorry, but you could tell everything was true.
 You guys do have bike meetings, motherfucker."
 Other software engineers who also attended the same premiere stated that they felt like they were watching their "reflection".
 Musk later changed his mind on the show.
 He said "It starts to get very accurate around episode 4...so it took a few episodes to kinda get grounded.
 The first episodes struck me as Hollywood making fun of Hollywood's idea of Silicon Valley...which is not on point.
 But by about the 4th or 5th episode of Season 1 it starts to get good, and by Season 2, it's amazing."

 In January 2017, in an audience interaction by Bill Gates and Warren Buffett, Gates recounted the episode in Silicon Valley in which the protagonists try to pitch their product to various venture capitalists, saying it reminded him of his own experiences.
 Gates would later go on to have a cameo in the series finale.

-In conference talks, Douglas Crockford has called Silicon Valley "the best show ever made about programming".
-He goes on to cite the episode "Bachmanity Insanity" to illustrate the absurdity of the tabs versus spaces argument.
+In conference talks, Douglas Crockford has called Silicon Valley "the best show ever made about programming", citing the episode "Bachmanity Insanity" to illustrate the absurdity of the tabs versus spaces argument.